 “Overlays is like trying to use Google translation for translating a legal document.
 You’re going to get some percentage in there but is it going to be proper to meet the purpose?
 Definitely not.”

-For Meera, as a lead UX designer working across multiple digital experiences for Cyber-Duck’s clients, there is no shortcut to accessibility: diverse, inclusive user research, empathy and standard design principles are key to providing accessible services for your customers:
+For Meera, as a lead UX designer working across multiple digital experiences for clients, there is no shortcut to accessibility: diverse, inclusive user research, empathy and standard design principles are key to providing accessible services for your customers:

 “Accessible design is good design.
 You don’t need to create something completely bespoke: there are standard principles to work from like leaving lots of space, making sure content is easy to understand, avoiding long scrolls and buttons are easy to use.
 This helps everyone.
 The foundations of accessible design are really based on good design."

-Words that Cyber-Duck aim to live by and to champion through all our work.
+Words that we aim to live by and to champion through all our work.
 For insights into how to design for people with non-visible and cognitive disabilities, do register now for our free webinar.

 To also find out what the future holds for the future of digital accessibility standards, read our article about the latest draft of WCAG 3.0.